cottage14/gravitino/README.md

 ### Using Trino with Gravitino

-Gravitino provides a Trino connector to access the metadata in Gravitino.
-To use Trino with Gravitino, please follow the [trino-gravitino-connector doc](docs/trino-connector/index.md).
+Gravitino provides a Trino connector to access metadata.
+To use Trino with Gravitino, follow the [trino-gravitino-connector doc](docs/trino-connector/index.md).

 ## Development guide